Girls' Night In

 Series A in 2006

-Attributor Corporation specializes in online book protection services aimed at the publishing industry.
-It offers the Digimarc Guardian solution, which identifies and verifies instances of copyright infringement across various platforms, including cyberlockers and peer-to-peer networks.
-When unauthorized use is detected, Guardian notifies the hosting site and provides options for compliance, such as transitioning to authorized content, submitting a licensing request, or issuing a DMCA takedown notice.
-Additionally, Attributor provides an analytics platform that helps publishers understand how and where their digital content is consumed, enabling them to enforce authorized use, analyze market demand, and monetize their digital assets effectively.
+Attributor Corporation specializes in digital content protection services tailored for the publishing industry.
+The company offers the Digimarc Guardian solution, which identifies and validates pirated content across various platforms, including cyberlockers and peer-to-peer networks.
+When unauthorized use is detected, Guardian notifies the hosting site and provides options such as transitioning to authorized content, submitting licensing requests, or issuing a DMCA takedown notice.
+Additionally, Attributor features an analytics platform that helps publishers assess how digital content is consumed, enabling them to identify infringement, enforce authorized use, analyze market demand, and optimize monetization strategies.

 Associated Content